mnguyen0226/dip_algorithms/README.md

-# OpenCV Digital Image Processing Techniques
+# OpenCV Digital Image Processing Techniques - ECE 4580
 This repository contains various digital image processing techniques that I learned in ECE 4580.
 The code is implemented in Python >= 3 and OpenCV.
 The techniques will be used in Image Augmentation ML Project
 ## Honor Code @VT Warning:
 You know what VT's Honor Code is, Hokies :).
 Don't do it.
 You have been warned.